lacti/system-design-study/tiny-url/README.md

 ## Questions

 - What's happened while scaling up and down?
-- Is this system generated the same tinyURL from the same input URLs?
+- Could you this system generated the same tinyURL from the same input URLs?
 - Could you give the TTL to tinyURL?
 - Could you reduce more length from your tinyURL?